jaosaari/react-boilerplate-9000/README.md

-# React-Boilerplate
+# React Boilerplate 9000
-This is the React Boilerplate 9000!
+This is the React Boilerplate 9000 from the Future!

 ## Setup
 ```